wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

   ];
    gen_data['greendragonwants'] = [
     'collects humanoids as pets',
-    'plots against a rival',
+    'is plotting against a rival',
-    'hasn’t been invited to a noble’s wedding',
-    'hates the ELVES',
+    'desires to be invited to a {noble}’s wedding', 'hates the ELVES',
     'sleepwalks',
     'has discovered the agro-industrial potential of its poisonous breath',